 Caltrans has selected self-monitoring because there are no existing watershed-based status and trends monitoring programs in the North Coast region.
 However, Caltrans has analyzed its share of waste load allocation among stakeholders to quantify its proportional responsibility for any monitoring effort.
 Table 4-2 provides Caltrans responsibility for overall watershed health monitoring in each TMDL watershed based on its share of management waste load allocation.
 As can be seen in Table 4-2, the relative impact of Caltrans discharges and Caltrans proportional responsibility for monitoring are minor in all watersheds.

-To satisfy the self-monitoring program, Regional Board staff have proposed monitoring of receiving water locations upstream and downstream of outfalls that discharge Caltrans runoff.
-Caltrans is planning to identify and monitor six new locations in the South Fork Eel River, Trinity River, and Redwood Creek watersheds for its self-monitoring program.
-Data will be collected at a total of 18 new stations at these locations, with each location comprising of an upstream station, a downstream station, and a discharge station.
-Monitoring at these 18 stations is expected to begin in the 2025-26 season.
+For the self-monitoring program, Regional Board staff have proposed monitoring of Caltrans discharges from outfalls and receiving water locations immediately upstream and downstream of outfalls.
+To satisfy these monitoring requirements, Caltrans is planning to identify and monitor 18 new locations in the South Fork Eel River, Trinity River, and Redwood Creek watersheds.
+Caltrans will install and collect data at a total of 54 new stations at these locations, with each location comprising of an upstream station, a downstream station, and a discharge station.
+Monitoring at these stations is expected to begin in the 2025-26 season.

-In addition to self-monitoring in the South Fork Eel River, Trinity River, and Redwood Creek watersheds, Caltrans will monitor BMP effectiveness at one low impact development BMP in the Redwood Creek watershed.
-Monitoring at site is expected to continue during the 2024-25 fiscal year.
+In addition to self-monitoring in the South Fork Eel River, Trinity River, and Redwood Creek watersheds, Caltrans has commenced 6PPD-Q characterization monitoring at locations throughout the North Coast, including Redwood Creek, Garcia River, and South Fork Eel watershed.
+Locations for 6PPD-Q monitoring are shown in Table 4 in Appendix B.

+Caltrans has also commenced monitoring BMP effectiveness at one low impact development BMP in the Redwood Creek watershed.
+Monitoring at site is expected to continue during the 2025-26 fiscal year.
 Details on this additional monitoring are provided in Section 6 and Appendix B.

 Table 4-2 Caltrans Responsibility for North Coast Sediment TMDLs Watershed Monitoring